devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-11-19/assignment.md

 ## Signal ping-pong

 - make two processes send each other a signal in turns.
 Figure out your own solution.
 Try multiple of those.
-You may use `sleep(1)` if it helps to make it reliably (that is, to avoid missed signals).
+- you may use `sleep(1)` if it helps to make it reliable (that is, to avoid missed signals).
+However, you can also use file locking to avoid any busy waiting.

 ## Use `sigwait`